unlock-protocol/unlock/docs/docs/core-protocol/smart-contracts-api/Unlock.md

 function recordKeyPurchase(uint256 _value, address _referrer) external nonpayable
 ```

 This function keeps track of the added GDP, as well as grants of discount tokens to the referrer, if applicable.
-The number of discount tokens granted is based on the value of the referal, the current growth rate and the lock&#39;s discount token distribution rate This function is invoked by a previously deployed lock only.
+The number of discount tokens granted is based on the value of the referral, the current growth rate and the lock&#39;s discount token distribution rate This function is invoked by a previously deployed lock only.

 #### Parameters